urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 39. The Tale of Bartelby O’Boyle
-> **Target Words**: `admire, aid, attempt, authority, capital, cooperate, defend, destruction, disorder, division, enable, frustrate, govern, plenty, relieve, reputation, royal, slave, struggle, stupid`
+> `admire, aid, attempt, authority, capital, cooperate, defend, destruction, disorder, division, enable, frustrate, govern, plenty, relieve, reputation, royal, slave, struggle, stupid`

 Long ago, there was a clever man by the name of Bartelby O’Boyle.
 As a boy, he was kept as a slave by the royal family.
 He saw other children play, but he always had to work.
 This frustrated him very much.
 But he was not stupid, and he wanted to change things.